 - Stay at home and avoid non-essential travel if you can.
 If you have to go out, avoid crowds and crowded areas.
 This is especially important if you are currently having chemotherapy or are post treatments such as a bone marrow transplant.

 - Maintain a 1.5 metre physical distance between yourself and others and avoid social habits such as kissing, hugging or handshakes.

 - Talk to your doctor or member of your treatment team about the times in your treatment when you may be at the highest risk of infection so you can plan your activities accordingly.
-(Unfortunately, there are no shortcuts to boosting the immune system beyond adhering to a healthy lifestyle.)

 - Buy more goods and services online to limit your shop visits.

 - Increase the amount of fresh air by opening your windows and adjusting the air conditioning.

 - Hold meetings via video conferencing or phone call wherever possible.

 Contact your treatment team immediately if you have been in contact with someone who has tested positive for COVID-19 or are currently experiencing infection symptoms including a fever, cough, sore throat and shortness of breath.

 Where possible, obtain advice over the phone from your doctor rather than attending in person to lower your risk of exposure, and to reduce the risk of exposing others.
 In an emergency, call Triple Zero 000.

 Contact our cancer nurses